tzachi81/generators/README.md

 **The for..of loop doesn't work with Objects because they are not "iterable", and therefore don't have a [Symbol.iterator] property.**

 ### Iterator protocol
-    An object is an iterator when it implements a next() method: next() - returns an object with at least two properties: done(bool) - indicates if passed all iterables value(any) - returns the current iterable value, undefined for the value of {done: true}
+An object is an iterator when it implements a next() method:
+- next() - returns an object with at least two properties:
+    - done(bool) - indicates if passed all iterables
+    - value(any) - returns the current iterable value, undefined for the value of {done: true}.

+"The yield keyword is used to pause and resume a generator function *()". (from: MDN web docs)

 Reference: